alexander-scott/2D-Game-Engine/README.md

 ### Input ###
 An Input system will need to be created in the future.
 This system will inherit from ISystem and will need to be added to the SystemManager initalisation function.
-Currently, the MainWindow system is sending input messages to the SystemMessageDispatcher when it recieves them from the windows application, such as key or mouse press.
+Currently, the MainWindow system is sending input messages to the SMDSingleton when it recieves them from the windows application, such as key or mouse press.
 The Input system will need to subscribe to this message type and then perform logic based on what it recieves.
-The MainWindow system can also be improved to translate more message types and then also send those to the SystemMessageDispatcher, such as Xbox conntroller inputs or distinction between input methods (to allow for multiplayer).
+The MainWindow system can also be improved to translate more message types and then also send those to the SMDSingleton, such as Xbox conntroller inputs or distinction between input methods (to allow for multiplayer).

 ### Graphics ###
 The Graphics system can be extended to implement different graphics APIs such as DirectX or OpenGL.
 These new